 '''

 mysql-js> var s3 = mysqlx.getSession('user@localhost:33060', 'password');

-mysal-is> s3
+mysql-js> s3

 <Session:user@localhost:33060>

 mysql-js> shell.setSession(s3);

 <Session:user@localhost:33060>

 mysql-js> session

 <Session:user@localhost:33060>

 mysql-js> shell.status();

 shell.status()

-MySOL Shell version 8.1.0-commercial
+MySQL Shell version 8.1.0-commercial

+'''

-Connection Id:
+Connection Id: 9

 Current schema:

-Current user:
+Current user: root@localhost

-root@localhost

-SSL:

-Cipher in use: TLS_AES_256_GCM_SHA384 TLSv1.3
+SSL: Cipher in use: TLS_AES_256_GCM_SHA384 TLSv1.3

-Using delimiter:
+Using delimiter: ;

-Server version:

-8.1.0-commercial MySQL Enterprise Server - Commercial
+Server version: 8.1.0-commercial MySQL Enterprise Server - Commercial

-Protocol version:

-Classic 10
+Protocol version: Classic 10

-Client library:
+Client library: 8.1.0

-8.1.0

-Connection:

-localhost via TCP/IP
+Connection: localhost via TCP/IP

-3306

-TCP port:
+TCP port: 3306

-Server characterset:
+Server characterset: utf8mb4

-utf8mb4

-Schema characterset:
+Schema characterset: utf8mb4

-utf8mb4

-Client characterset:
+Client characterset: utf8mb4

-11tf8mb4

-Conn. characterset:
+Conn. characterset: utf8mb4

-utf8mb4

-Result characterset:
+Result characterset: utf8mb4

-ut.f8mb4

-Compression:

-Disabled
+Compression: Disabled

-9 hours 42 min 5.0000 sec
+Uptime: 9 hours 42 min 5.0000 sec

-Uptime:

-Threads: 2 Questions: 61 Slow queries: 0 Opens: 176 Flush tables: 3 Open tables: 95 Queries per s
+Threads: 2 Questions: 61 Slow queries: 0 Opens: 176 Flush tables: 3 Open tables: 95 Queries per second a

-'''

-The session object s3 is now available using the session global object, so the X Protocol connection it represents can be accessed from any of MySQL Shell's modes: SQL mode, JavaScript mode, and
+The session object s3 is now available using the session global object, so the X Protocol connection it represents can be accessed from any of MySQL Shell's modes: SQL mode, JavaScript mode, and Python mode.

-Python mode.
 Details of this connection can also now be displayed using the shell.status() method, which only displays the details for the connection represented by the session global object.
 If the MySQL Shell instance has one or more open connections but none of them are set as the session global object, the shell.status() method returns "Not Connected".

 A session object that you set using shell.setSession() replaces any existing session object that was set as the session global object.
-If the replaced session object was originally created and assigned to a variable using one of the mysql functions or shell.openSession() , it still exists and its connection remains open.
-You can continue to use this connection in the MySQL Shell mode where it was originally created, and you can make it into the session global object again at any time using shell.setSession() .
+If the replaced session object was originally created and assigned to a variable using one of the mysqlx or mysql functions or shell.openSession(), it still exists and its connection remains open.
+You can continue to use this connection in the MySQL Shell mode where it was originally created, and you can make it into the session global object again at any time using shell.setSession().
 If the replaced session object was created with the shell.connect() method and assigned to a variable, the same is true.
-If the replaced session object was created while starting MySQL Shell, or using the \connect connect() method but without assigning it to a variable, its connection is closed, and you must recreate the session object if you want to use it again.
+If the replaced session object was created while starting MySQL Shell, or using the \connect command, or using the shell.connect() method but without assigning it to a variable, its connection is closed, and you must recreate the session object if you want to use it again.